 On December 16, 2013, the Silver Legacy Joint Venture entered into a new senior secured term loan facility totaling \$90.5 million (the "New Silver Legacy Credit Facility") to refinance its indebtedness under its then existing senior secured term loan and Silver Legacy Second Lien Notes.
-The New Silver Legacy Credit Facility was scheduled to mature on November 16, 2017, which was the maturity date of the original Silver Legacy Credit facility.
+The New Silver Legacy Credit Facility was scheduled to mature on November 16, 2017, which was the maturity date of the original Silver Legacy credit facility.
 In connection with the Circus Reno/Silver Legacy Purchase, all amounts outstanding under the Silver Legacy Credit Facility were paid in full and the cash collateral securing such obligations were released.

-Equity in income related to the Silver Legacy Joint Venture for the 2015 period prior to the Acquisition Date and for the years ended December 31, 2014 and 2013 amounted to \$3.5 million, \$2.0 million and 2.3 million, respectively.
+Equity in income related to the Silver Legacy Joint Venture for the 2015 period prior to the Reno Acquisition Date and for the year ended December 31, 2014 amounted to \$3.5 million and \$2.0 million, respectively.

-Summarized information for the Company's investment in and advances to the Silver Legacy Joint Venture for 2015 prior to its acquisition by the Company and for the years ended December 31, 2014 and 2013 are as follows (in thousands):
+Summarized information for the Company's investment in and advances to the Silver Legacy Joint Venture for 2015 prior to its acquisition by the Company and for the year ended December 31, 2014 are as follows (in thousands):

-Period from, January 1, 2015 through November 23, nded 1, 2015 2014 2013 Beginning balance \$ 14,009 \$ 13,081 \$ (2,198) Equity in income of unconsolidated affiliate 3,460 1,985 2,261 Gain on early extinguishment of debt of unconsolidated affiliate 11,980 Gain on termination of supplemental executive retirement plan of unconsolidated affiliate 715 Other comprehensive (loss) income-minimum pension liability adjustment of unconsolidated affiliate (1,772) 1,772 Valuation of unconsolidated affiliate 35,582 Net acquisition of non controlling interest 3,449 Member's distribution - (734) Ending balance \$ 56,500 \$ 14,009 \$ 13,081
+Janu riod from, nary 1, 2015 n November 23, 2015 Fo or the year ended December 31, 2014 Beginning balance \$ 14,009 \$ 13,081 Equity in income of unconsolidated affiliate 3,460 1,985 Gain on termination of supplemental executive retirement plan of unconsolidated affiliate 715 Other comprehensive loss minimum pension liability adjustment of unconsolidated affiliate (1,772) Valuation of unconsolidated affiliate 35,582 Net acquisition of non-controlling interest 3,449 Ending balance \$ 56,500 \$ 14,009